iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Inner Product Space.md

 **Inner Product might Differ**:

 > However, there are also subtleties that come with the idea of inner product.
 See [[../Inner Product Axiomatically Defined]] for a detailed covered.
 Depending on the scalar field of the vector field, the choice of inner product might differ.
-Both semi-inner product and product space are fine for the theory I believe.
+Both Sesquilinear-inner product and product space are fine for the theory I believe.

 **Def-1 | Inner Product Space**